-Charities need foster carers who know what they need to do to help vulnerable children; and in turn, they have the support behind to do this.
-To achieve this standard, we know it will take time.
-Your decision to become a foster carer took time, often taking years to come to this decision; you waited for the ‘right time…So why rush?
+Charities need foster carers who know what they need to do to help vulnerable children.
+However, to do this, they need support.
+To achieve the high standard they are renowned for; we know will take time.
+Often though, your decision to become a foster carer took time, often years to make.
+You waited for the right time; So why rush?

-There’s no obligation, no fees, just honest and impartial advice for you to decide on whether fostering is the right choice for you?
+If you have experience caring for vulnerable children, patience, time and a sense of humour, please do get in touch.
+There’s no obligation, no fees, just honest and impartial advice for you to decide whether fostering is the right choice for you?

-- ‘Knitted Bereavement Blankets, Hearts, Teddies & Toys Appeal’
+- ‘Bereavement Blankets, Hearts, Teddies & Knitted Toys Appeal’

 - Fostering Charities; keeping vulnerable children in the communities they belong.